Most people think Russian is hard to learn.

 So the lack of articles does not make communication any more difficult.

-How does this help you speak better Russian?
+How does this help you learn Russian?

-Because it simply eliminates an opportunity for mistakes.
+This makes Russian one of the easier languages to learn in the world, because it simply eliminates an opportunity for mistakes.
 In almost every other European language, you need to think about the following things all the time:

 - Should I say an article in front of this noun?